Right-to-Work FAQ

 Employers create jobs.
 Michigan desperately needs jobs.
 We must make Michigan as inviting as we can.
 Not caring what employers think also causes good jobs to migrate to other states where employers are highly valued.

-Not really, although union officials like to argue that it is.
-Even with RTW, unions collectively bargain for all the employees and therefore enjoy the very same leverage they have in non-RTW states.
-The only difference is that unions in RTW states are more directly accountable to the employees they represent.
+Not really, although union officials like to argue that they are.
+Even with right-to-work laws, unions collectively bargain for all the employees and therefore enjoy the very same leverage they have in non-right-to-work states.
+The only difference is that unions in right-to-work states are more directly accountable to the employees they represent.

 Will unions have what they need to be effective?